Janar2510/kingspan-eesti-bio/README.md

 # open http://localhost:5173
 ```

-## Add brochures
+## Add brochures & datasheets
-Put your PDF files into `public/downloads/` and update `src/data/downloads.json` if you rename files.
+1. Place your PDF (or DOC/DOCX) files into `public/downloads/` (the folder lives in the repo so you can drop assets straight in).
+2. Regenerate the list with `pnpm gen:downloads` (or `npm run gen:downloads`).
+This rewrites `src/data/downloads.json` including file size and language hints.
+3. Commit the updated files.
+The frontend links to `/downloads/{filename}` automatically.

 ## Brand
 - Kingspan Blue: #003A70